Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

-Write $\Candidates$ for the set of candidate bijections.
-After coefficient extraction, only candidates survive.
+Write $\Candidates$ for the set of candidate bijections; a casting is a \emph{candidate casting} if its bijection is a candidate.
+After evaluating the formal variables, only candidates survive.
 Each candidate $\pi$ contributes a sign from the formal variable product (determined by the ordering of actors within each ghost pair) in addition to $\sgn(\pi)$:

 The sign analysis in \Cref{sec:proof-completion} shows that these signs combine to give $+1$ for each successful casting.